 Through music, dance, drama, pictures, poetry, and prose, we seek to connect to the realm of spirituality and religiosity.
 In worship, spiritual practices, and other activities, we draw on these ancient art forms to convey the abstract concepts of spirituality, theology, and religiosity that may be otherwise inexpressible.

-The Rev. Alison Eskildsen, the Worship Arts Committee, and Directors of Music and Religious Education offer many ways to lift up or celebrate what we most value.
+The Minister, the Worship Arts & Celebration Team, the Music Director, and the Director of Religious Exploration offer many ways to lift up or celebrate what we most value.
 We welcome your participation!

 We Celebrate Many Beliefs